britainjs/cmsi387/homework/csi-os/README.md

 kernel-mac.png
-    A screenshot of the long form file listing of the os x kernel, which is called mach_kernel.
+    A screenshot of the long form file listing of the os x kernel, which is called mach_kernel. kernel-windows.jpg

-network-linux.png
+    A screenshot showing the Windows Vista (ewww) kernel, called ntoskrnl.exe in both command prompt and the file's properties tab. network-linux.png
     A screenshot of the network configuration panel in ubuntu with the ipv4 settings for a wired connection displayed in an options window in the foreground.